Italian Journal of Geosciences - Vol. 143 (2024) f.2

 Abstract

-In this paper, we report on a cobble with a curious shape causally found on a Middle Pleistocene alluvial terracen at the eastern foothills of the Marche Apennine of central Italy.
+In this paper, we report on a cobble with a curious shape causally found on a Middle Pleistocene alluvial terrace at the eastern foothills of the Marche Apennine of central Italy.
 The examination of the stone under a binocular dissection microscope revealed that it was made of strongly cemented sandstone, a lithology virtually absent in that particular alluvial terrace, which otherwise consists of medium-coarse gravel mostly made of limestone pebbles and rare chert clasts derived from the Jurassic-to-Eocene carbonate succession of the Umbria-Marche Apennines.
 In fact, these rocks are exposed on the eastern slopes of the Marche Ridge, at a distance of about 2.6 km from the finding site.
 In other words, the cobble with a curious shape had to be considered an exotic clast in that particular alluvial terrace for both its size and lithology.
 It followed up a detailed study of the superficial texture of this exotic stone along with the construction of a high-resolution 3D digital model of it, which revealed evidences of mechanical carving that, ultimately, gave to the original hard sandstone cobble an anthropomorphic shape.
 After pondering on this probable man-made artefact in its geological and archaeological contexts, we concluded this study by interpreting it as a prehistoric sandstone sculpture crafted by a local artist.

 Keywords